How Solar Energy is Created

 Besides electrons, which have a negative charge, the molecules composing matter also contain positively charged subatomic particles called protons.
 In its ideal state, a molecule’s total negative and positive charges balance each other out.
 But it’s possible for a molecule to acquire an extra electron, giving it a negative charge, or to lose one and wind up with a positively charged hole.
 Positively charged holes, are repelled by each other and attract negatively charged electrons.
 And, conversely, negatively charged electrons likewise repel each other and are attracted to positively charged holes.

-solar cells.
+Each solar panel is made up of several dozen wafer-like solar cells.
 Each cell is , in turn, composed of a negatively charged top layer containing additional electrons and a positively charged bottom layer containing holes where electrons are missing.

 Two Types of Silicon

-silicon are generally used to make the two layers comprising a solar cell.
+Two different types of silicon are generally used to make the two layers comprising a solar cell.

+In its pure untreated state, silicon is like plastic.
+All electrons are tightly bound to their molecules, making it a very poor conductor.
 In a solar cell, however, the top layer is composed of N-TYPE silicon, which has been altered or doped by injecting phosphorus.
 Phosphorus has one more electron in its outer shell than silicon.
 So, phosphorus doping gives the top layer of a solar cell extra negatively charged electrons that are free to move around among its molecules.

-P-TYPE silicon, usually doped with boron.
+The bottom layer of a solar cell, on the other hand, is made of P-TYPE silicon, usually doped with boron.
 Boron has one less electron in its outer shell than silicon.
 This creates positively charged holes in the bottom layer, which are also free to move around.

 Though it’s easiest to think of the negatively charged n-type silicon being stacked on top of a separate layer of positively charged p-type silicon, in practice, any gap between the two layers will reduce the amount of electricity generated.
 So, to maximize efficiency, solar cells are constructed by taking a single slab of silicon and doping its top side with phosphorus and the bottom with boron.